 43 “For a good tree does not bear bad fruit, nor does a bad tree bear good fruit.

-It is so sad and shameful today that church leadership is no longer different in nature, style, drive, goal and pursuit from that of the world.
+It is sad and shameful today that church leadership is no longer different in nature, style, drive, goal, and pursuit.

-Denominations, churches and ministries today are shamelessly competing with one another and striving tirelessly to outshine one another.
+Today, denominations, churches, and ministries are shamelessly competing and striving tirelessly to outshine one another.

 Jesus’ leadership style!

 The only style of leadership that God approves of in the Church is the Servant-Leadership.
-Jesus Christ taught and demonstrated to His disciples what it means to be a Servant-Leader.
+Jesus Christ taught and demonstrated what it means to be a Servant-Leader to His disciples.

-The Lord Jesus’ lifestyle and principles are typical of a servant-leader, and it is God’s standard for all Church leaders.
+The Lord Jesus’ lifestyle and principles are typical of a servant-leader, which is God’s standard for all Church leaders.

-Until this God-ordained style of leadership is embraced and adopted by men and women in the leadership positions in the Church, we should not expect a dynamic Church.
+Until this God-ordained leadership style is embraced and adopted by men and women in leadership positions in the Church, we should not expect a dynamic Church.

 The virile and indomitable New Testament Church, which turned the then world upside down and confounded all her adversaries, was a product of Servant-Leadership.

-Likewise, today’s spiritual weak, lukewarm, worldly and self-centred Church is a product of the present popular and celebrated “Egocentric-Leadership” in the Church.
+Likewise, today’s spiritually weak, lukewarm, worldly, and self-centered Church is a popular product and celebrated “Egocentric-Leadership” in the Church.

-We certainly need to take a closer look at Jesus and the early apostles’ leadership style with a view of discovering and understanding the true meaning, nature and goals of servant-leadership.
+We must look closer at Jesus and the early apostles’ leadership style to discover and understand servant-leadership’s true meaning, nature, and goals.

-Even though the Lord Jesus Christ was the King of kings and Lord of lords, yet He came into the world not to be served, but to serve and give His life as a ransom for us.
+Even though the Lord Jesus Christ was the King of kings and Lord of lords, He came into the world not to be served but to serve and give His life as a ransom for us.

 25 “You know that the rulers of the Gentiles lord it over them, and those who are great exercise authority over them.